yardenshoham/nalgeon.github.io/_posts/2021-03-16-makefile-automation.md

 ---
 layout: post
 title: "Automate your Python project with Makefile"
+description: "Makefile is not just some relict from the 70s."
+image: /assets/2021/makefile-automation.png
 date: 2021-03-16 20:15:00 +0300
 tags: python
 ---

 When working on a library or application, certain tasks tend to show up over and over again:

 -   checking the code with linters,
 -   running tests with coverage,
 -   deploying with Docker,
 -   ...

 JS developers are lucky (ha!): their `package.json` has a special `scripts` section for this stuff: